alexch/codelikethis/public/lessons/learn_to_code_with_javascript/the_command_line.md

 * If you ever get lost, type `cd` all on its own and press the return key.
 This will send you back to your home directory.
   * (unix shell only, not Windows)

+# Where am I?

+It is very easy to get lost in a maze of directories.

+To find out which directory you are in, type

+    @@@sh
+    pwd

+This stands for "print working directory" (not "password").

-# Basic Command Line Glossary
+# Basic Command Review

 * `pwd` ("print working dir") -- shows the name of the current directory
 * `ls` ("list") -- shows the contents of the current directory
 * `mkdir` ("make dir") -- creates a new SUBDIRECTORY inside the current directory
 * `cd` ("change dir") -- move into a different directory

-> These apply to Unix shells, but most work in Windows too
+> These apply to Mac & Unix shells, but most work in Windows too

 # LAB: make a subdirectory and then enter it

 1. open Terminal
 2. make a new subdirectory using `mkdir code`
 3. change into that directory using `cd code`
+4. make sure you're really there using `pwd`
 4. list its contents using `ls` (and note that it's empty)
   * **On Windows** you might need to type `dir` instead of `ls`